njsmith/zs/doc/format.rst

     defined in `RFC 1951 <https://tools.ietf.org/html/rfc1951>`_.
 Note
     that this is different from both the gzip format (RFC 1952) and the zlib format (RFC 1950), which use different framing and checksums.
-ZSS provides its own framing and checksum, so we just use raw deflate streams.
+ZS provides its own framing and checksum, so we just use raw deflate streams.

   * ``bz2``: Block payloads are compressed using `the bzip2 format